 I get home from work at 2pm, but like to write between the hours of 3:30 and 5pm.
 I therefore give myself an hour to unwind after work, prepare and eat a late lunch and treat myself to a cup of tea.
 Making sure you are well fed and watered before sitting down to write will aid concentration, and will ensure that you don’t get up every 15 minutes to get a drink or a snack (plus you won’t be spending the whole time thinking about how hungry/thirsty you are).
 As well as eating and drinking, go to the loo, get your laptop charger or collect up any equipment or books that you might need as you write.
 Basically, get anything that might distract from your writing out of the way beforehand!
 Although it may sound counter-productive to almost ‘procrastinate’ before writing, you will find concentrating easier, as there are less things distracting or interrupting your writing ‘flow’.

 Put your phone on charge in another room

-This one is self explanatory.
+This one is self-explanatory.
 No phones=no distractions.
 Unless you are awaiting important news or awaiting a phone call, you can be away from your phone for an hour or two.
 If, like me, you are constantly touching and playing with your phone, putting it out of reach somewhere where you can’t hear it will improve your concentration ten-fold.
-You can even treat yourself to an Instagram binge afterwards, as a reward for upping your word count.
+You can even treat yourself to an Instagram binge afterward, as a reward for upping your word count.

 And that’s all for today, although there are countless other ways to improve your writing productivity.
-Share your favourite tips with us in the comments!
+Share your favourite tips with me in the comments!